 O Thou who changest not, abide with me!

-With the heaviness of our world lately, I thought it would be beneficial to remind ourselves of these beautiful words written by Henry Francis Lyte.
+In seasons of difficulty it is beneficial to remind ourselves of these beautiful words written by Henry Francis Lyte.

 Happy Hymnody used this poem in its hymn form in October 2018 and it was my first exposure to this hymn.
 I remember distinctly the impression it made on our family as we learned to sing and memorize these words.
 It is very clear that these words speak of death and suffering.
 It is also clear that these words are a prayer asking the Lord to carry him through.
 The sweet ladies at Happy Hymnody addressed the solemn words of this poem and the importance of addressing these things with our children so perfectly.